bobcozzi/db2json/readme.md

 </Directory>

 # To support CGI requests, the CGI program Db2JSON needs to be
-# added as a Script (ScriptAlias) in this example, and if you want
+# added as a ScriptAlias (as mentioned above) in this example,
-# it secured as well, then add basic authentication details.
+# If you want to secured it via user authority, then add
+# basic authentication just below the StripAlias you created above.
 ScriptAlias /db2json /qsys.lib/db2json.lib/db2json.pgm
 <Location /db2json>
     AuthType Basic